Self-medicating moms more likely to give kids pain meds

 "Too much is when analgesics are given by the parent as a solution for any time the child complains of not feeling well or has some small pain," Dr. Lonnie Zeltzer told Reuters Health by email.

 Zeltzer directs the Children's Pain and Comfort Care Program at the Mattel Children's Hospital at University of California, Los Angeles.
-She was not involved in the new study.
+He was not involved in the new study.

 "Parents need to assess when their child is in significant pain that the child is having trouble coping with or is interfering with daily activities, said Zeltzer, who is also a professor of pediatrics at the David Geffen School of Medicine at UCLA.
 "There are many behavioral ways of helping a child cope with pain besides just giving medications."